Tinzyl/Bird_Species_Prediction/README.md

 ## Results
 I applied early stopping, and the model stopped improving it's accuracy after 30 epochs, hence that is when it stopped training.
-The graph which shows how the accuracy of the training and validation data changed with the number of epochs is shown below:
+The graph which shows how the accuracy of the training and validation data changed with the number of epochs is shown below.
+Clicking on it will show the full graph:

 ![Unknown](https://user-images.githubusercontent.com/18570056/147376022-231689c9-989d-419b-a5b1-9854db0f8252.png)

-The graph which shows how the loss of the training and validation data changed with the number of epochs is also shown below:
+The graph which shows how the loss of the training and validation data changed with the number of epochs is also shown below.
+Clicking on it will show the full graph:

 ![Unknown-2](https://user-images.githubusercontent.com/18570056/147376036-c3a639bf-2375-423d-b872-44b930b21bd2.png)